5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ## Case Study Questions and Solutions
 *The following queries have been executed using PostgreSQL v15 on pgAdmin 4 GUI.*

+###### *NOTE: While I understand the importance of SQL query optimization, the column name aliases used in the queries below are long and certainly not optimized.
+This has been done in favour of readability of the outcome for an unassuming business end user and should not be treated as ignorance.*

 ### 1. How many customers have not placed any orders?

 **Steps:**